What is your name and occupation?

 Braiding Sweetgrass by Robin Wall Kimmerer

 My Sony camera.
 I am obsessed with it.
-I love that it is so small but shoots in 4k and slow motion.
-I still feel giddy about my camera and I've had it for months now.
+I love that it’s so small but shoots in 4K and slow motion.
+I still feel giddy about my camera, and I’ve had it for months now.

 What advice would you give to your younger self?